tokaa1/highlight-chat/README.md

 # Highlight Chat
-An overlay AI desktop app that screenshots and highlights its answer so fast, it's like cheating.
+An overlay AI desktop app that screenshots and highlights its answer.

 (Demo on a public practice test)